queuing4oranges/lesbotoc-website/README.md

 ## Project Overview

-The project is a personal favor to my friends who are organizing events for queer women in Prague.
+I have been asked to do this project for a group organizing events for queer women in Prague.
 It is an ongoing work to which more features will be added.
-The organization wanted a simple, well structured website which should include a calendar with events that also allow for events with sign ups, a gallery to show images from past events, as well as a section about themselves and a way to contact them.
-The CMS of the website is an admin panel, which is another one of my projects.
-With the help of the admin panel, the organization can update events and manage new contacts.
+The organization wanted a simple, well structured website which should include a calendar with events that also allow for sign ups, a gallery to show images from past events, as well as a section about themselves and a way to contact them.

 https://www.lesbotoc.cz/